 ^{} Visiting Fellow, RIS.
-Email: amol.baxi@ris.org.in.
+Email : amol.baxi@ris.org.in.
 The author is grateful to Professor Sachin Chaturvedi, Director General, RIS for his valuable guidance and providing the opportunity to work on this paper.

-Internationally, countries differ in their Insolvency laws,5 which take shape in many models (for instance, debtor/creditor orientated).6 Many international organizations, such as UN Commission for International Trade Law (UNCITRAL)7 and the World Bank,8 have attempted to frame unified frameworks for insolvency law or compared legal frameworks for countries.
+Trade Law (UNCITRAL)7 and the World Bank,8 have attempted to frame unified frameworks for insolvency law or compared legal frameworks for countries.
 For instance, the World Bank Doing Business Project9 ranked 190 countries worldwide in terms of the strength of legal rights and resolving insolvency framework.10 The World Bank measures have been used widely in bankruptcy, creditor rights, and the law and finance literature.

-India introduced its insolvency reforms in 2016 by introducing the Insolvency & Bankruptcy Code (2016).
-India's insolvency model has largely been hailed as creditor-oriented due to its creditor-in-control model, under which the existing management is dismissed, and a court-appointed Insolvency Professional (IP) is appointed to manage the firm's affairs during bankruptcy.
-Since then, India has seen a significant volume of cases admitted under IBC, with over 40 per cent of admitted cases successfully resolved till date by resolutions, withdrawals, or settlements.
-India's IBC, an while evolving legislation, has largely been seen as a success over prior legislation in resolving debtor-creditor issues.
+India introduced its insolvency reforms in 2016 by introducing the Insolvency & Bankruptcy Code (2016).11 India's insolvency model has largely been hailed as creditor-oriented due to its creditor-in-control model,12 under which the existing management is dismissed, and a court-appointed Insolvency Professional (IP) is appointed to manage the firm's affairs during bankruptcy.
+Since then, India has seen a significant volume of cases admitted under IBC, with over 40 per cent of admitted cases successfully resolved till date by resolutions, withdrawals, or settlements.13 India's IBC, while an evolving legislation, has largely been seen as a success over prior legislations in resolving debtor-creditor issues.